-- During 2015-16, together with Liverpool City Region Authorities and West Lancashire Borough Council, the Council commissioned a strategic evidence study: the Liverpool City region Strategic Housing and Employment Land Market Assessment (SHELMA).
+During 2015-16, together with Liverpool City Region Authorities and West Lancashire Borough Council, the Council commissioned a strategic evidence study: the Liverpool City region Strategic Housing and Employment Land Market Assessment (SHELMA).
 The LCR SHELMA is intended to provide an integrated evidence base on housing and employment needs for the Liverpool City Region (and West Lancashire), which is consistent with national policy and guidance, is clear and transparent, and can support future planning policy development, including the LCR Spatial Framework (see below), and individual authority Local Plans.
-The SHELMA process has been supported by the Local Enterprise Partnership and Merseytravel. - Work has on the Liverpool City region Strategic Housing and Employment Land Market Assessment (SHELMA) has been ongoing during 2018-19.
+The SHELMA process has been supported by the Local Enterprise Partnership and Merseytravel.